 The letters CPA on someone’s business card mean they are a tax expert, right?
 Hardly.
 Many CPAs are actually auditors who review corporate financial statements.
 They typically have little exposure to the tax side of the accounting world, much less the specifics of personal taxes.
 Even "tax" CPAs can be similarly unqualified to help you with your taxes.
 For example, a CPA could know all there is to know about international taxation of large publicly traded companies, but little about required minimum distribution minimization strategies.

 Ultimately, it's important to match your preparer’s expertise with your needs.
 Using a tax preparer who is also a CPA is my preferred standard — so long as the CPA has experience with individual income tax and other related issues.

 The sheer volume of incoming returns within such a short period of time often means your return is prepared in stages by your preparer.
 A junior associate organizes and inputs your information, and a manager or partner reviews the return before delivering it to you.

 That’s OK, and is considered to be a best practice by the industry because it offers a system with checks and balances.
 However, a tiered approach doesn't guarantee that the reviewer always catches the mistakes made by the preparer.
 The key to getting the best service is to understand how much time the reviewer spent on your return vs. the junior preparer.

-Additionally, you might want to inquire if any part of the preparation was outsourced to another firm.
+Ask questions!
+Inquire as to whether any part of the preparation was outsourced to another firm.
 If so, did your information leave the local area?
 Did it leave the country?
 Make sure you know.